Australian hotel for sale, snakes and crocs included

 SYDNEY For Sale: charming Australian outback hotel that welcomes all visitors, snakes and crocodiles included.
-No pesky neighbours and a mere 180 kms (112 miles) to the nearest city.
+No pesky neighbors and a mere 180 kms (112 miles) to the nearest city.

 It's the 88-year-old Grove Hill Hotel, which sits on a red dirt road about two hours' drive south of Darwin in the sparsely populated and tropical Northern Territory.